openflighthpc/flight-control/README.md

 ### Slack

 The application includes the option to send results to slack, specifying a specific channel for each project.
 To use this function, a slack bot (https://slack.com/apps/A0F7YS25R-bots) must be created.
-The bot's API Token should then be used to set `config.slack_token` in `config/environments/development.rb` and `config/environments/production.rb`.
+The bot's API Token should then be used to set the value of `slack_token` in the application's credentials (using `EDITOR=vim rails credentials:edit`.

 This bot must be invited to each project's chosen slack channel.